Classics - Undergraduate Studies

 Honours BA in Greek and Roman Studies

-The BA program with Specialization in Greek and Roman Studies provides a multidisciplinary perspective on the Greco-Roman world that includes the study of ancient languages (Latin and Greek), Greek and Roman history and literature, and an introduction to the archeology, art history and religions of Ancient Greece and Rome.
-Based on their interests, students choose one of two options: Classical Literature, which features a curriculum entirely in Greek and Latin; or Classical Studies, which presents a historical overview of Ancient Greece and Rome.
-Note that in both cases students must take a six-credit language course in Latin.
+In the BA program with Specialization in Greek and Roman Studies, you will be provided with a multidisciplinary perspective on the Greco-Roman world that includes the study of ancient languages (Latin and Greek), Greek and Roman history and literature, and an introduction to the archeology, art history and religions of Ancient Greece and Rome.
+You get to choose your curriculum based on your personal interests.
+You are provided with the option between Classical Literature, which features a curriculum entirely in Greek and Latin; or Classical Studies, which presents a historical overview of Ancient Greece and Rome.
+Note that in both cases, you must take a six-credit language course in Latin.

 Major in Greek and Roman Studies

-Like the Honours BA, the Major in Greek and Roman Studies provides a foundation of knowledge about the Greco-Roman world.
+With a Major in Greek and Roman Studies, you will be provided with a foundation of knowledge about the Greco-Roman world.
 This multidisciplinary approach covers everything from ancient history to literature, including archeology and Latin.
-Students are required to complete a six-credit language course in Latin.
-Students who choose this major can complete their undergraduate degree by adding a second major, combining the study of Ancient Greece and Rome with another area of study, such as philosophy or history.
+You will be completing a six-credit language course in Latin.
+You can complete your undergraduate degree by adding a second major, combining the study of Ancient Greece and Rome with another area of interest, such as philosophy or history.

 Minor in Greek and Roman Studies

-The Minor in Greek and Roman Studies introduces students to the major facets of the Greco-Roman world, namely its language and literature, history and civilization, archeology and art history, and mythology and religion.
-Students have the option of picking courses that focus on either the world of Ancient Greece or Ancient Rome.
-As is the case for the major, the Minor in Greek and Roman Studies allows students to complete their undergraduate degree by adding a major or minor in another discipline.
+With a Minor in Greek and Roman Studies, you will be introduced to the major facets of the Greco-Roman world, namely its language and literature, history and civilization, archeology and art history, and mythology and religion.
+You have the option to pick courses that focus on either the world of Ancient Greece or Ancient Rome.
+As is the case for the major, this program allows you to complete your undergrad by adding a major or minor in another area of study.